This document explains the Espressif IoT Development Framework build system and the concept of “components”

 BUILD_DIR_BASE: The build directory for all objects/libraries/binaries.
 Defaults to

 EXTRA_COMPONENT_DIRS: Optional list of additional directories to search for components.
+Components themselves are in sub-directories of these directories, this is a top-level directory containing the component directories.

 COMPONENTS: A list of component names to build into the project.
 Defaults to all components found in the COMPONENT_DIRS directories.